Apply for the Doctoral Program for Fall 2014

 2013 Beckman Scholars Program

 The UO Chemistry Department will be awarding prestigious Beckman Research Scholarships to qualifying undergraduate research students.
 2013 Beckman Scholars Information

 All students accepted into the doctoral program receive financial support in the form of teaching and research assistantships unless other arrangements are made.
 Graduate students receive a twelve-month stipend and quarterly tuition waivers.
 The student pays minimal fees of approximately $230 each term (fees are subject to change).
 Stipend levels are adjusted annually to be competitive with those offered by other major institutions throughout the country.
 Contact our Graduate Recruiting Coordinator for the current stipend amount (email@example.com).

-In addition, Ph.D. students receive full tuition and health insurance coverage.
-Health insurance is provided during the academic year.
+In addition, Ph.D. students receive tuition and health insurance coverage at a minimal cost, $50 per term.
 The Graduate Teaching Fellows Federation negotiates health benefist for grad students at the UO.
 You can learn more about current coverage on their website: http://gtff.net.
 Considering both the relatively low cost of living in the Eugene-Springfield area compared with many other U.S. cities and our moderate-to-high stipend level, graduate students in chemistry at the UO enjoy a relatively high standard of living.